 Trudie loves photography, the outdoors and animals.
 She enjoys visiting other states, especially New York, and hopes one day to travel abroad to see other countries.

-RheAnna Lorenz, Medical Assistant
+RheAnna Lorenz, Lead Medical Assistant

 RheAnna Lorenz was born in Fairbanks and raised in Anchorage.
 During her high school summers, she spent time traveling with the People to People Student Ambassador Program, which gave her the opportunity to travel to places such as Australia, Europe, Ecuador and The Galapagos Islands.
 Through this program, she was given the chance to get hands on experience learning about other cultures and lifestyles at a young age.
 As a young adult, RheAnna lived in Las Vegas and Long Beach California and has recently found herself settled back in Alaska.

 While living in Soldotna, she worked as a medical assistant with a specialized orthopedic practice.
 Now back in Anchorage, she has joined Anchorage Bariatrics and is excited to be a part of this growing team.

 RheAnna is family-oriented and loves spending time with her younger sister.
 She enjoys wildlife/landscape photography, animals, cooking and traveling.
 Most of her free time is spent with her two rowdy miniature dachshunds.